-It`s often occurred to everyone that after applying a formula in a cell of Excel you needed to use that formula for the entire column.
-In this article, we will see different processes on how to insert formula in Excel for entire column.
+It`s often occurred to everyone that after applying formula in a cell of Excel you needed to use that formula for the entire column.
+In this article, we will see different processes on how to insert formulas in Excel for an entire column.

 We will be working on an example where some heights and widths are given in two different columns of a table.
 We need to find the Areas for different heights and widths.

 We will determine the area for one cell only and will see the process of inserting this formula for the entire column.
 The table containing the heights and widths is given below.

 Whenever you select a cell, you will get to see a green box surrounds that specific cell.
 This green box is known as the Fill Handle.
 One of the easy processes of inserting a formula for the entire column is dragging down the Fill Handle of the formulated cell.
 The process is given below

 - In C2, type =A2*B2 and press enter.
 By this, you will get the Area for the corresponding row.

 - Select Cell C2 to get the Fill Handle. moving the cursor of the mouse you will see the (+) sign in the rightmost corner of cell C2.
 Pressing on the left button of your mouse drag this fill downwards.

 - Now, after you release the pressing in your mouse the result will appear in your worksheet.